 25% of business leaders at London’s Global Leadership Summit predict that by 2020 more than three-quarters of their employees would not be working in a traditional office, and 34% expected more than half of their full-time workforce to have remote careers.

-Our businesses have become lightweight: With an internet connection and the right applications, travelling nomads can connect with anyone around the globe to realize their ambitions.
+Our businesses have become lightweight: With an internet connection and the right applications, traveling nomads can connect with anyone around the globe to realize their ambitions.
 But just like we have to streamline our possessions to hop from plane to plane and office to office, we’ve picked out only the best digital nomad apps to maximise your remote working.

 Organization is key.
 You’re juggling your workload with the trials of setting up in a new country, and there’s little room for error: You need to know your tasks for the day, their deadlines, and how they overlap, not just for managing your projects but also in your day-to-day living.